Roles and PoliciesSkip to content Skip to main navigation

 A critical responsibility of our Tech Fellows is to act as liaisons between faculty and Academic Computing.
 Their aim is to listen carefully to faculty needs and report back to the group, thus making recommendations on how our platforms can be configured to best meet the needs of both instructors and students.

-The role of the Tech Fellow is to assist faculty with technology resources at TC (Moodle, Google Apps, Mahara, Alfresco, Adobe Connect, Second Life, Qualtrics, the SmartBoard) and provide suggestions and alternatives for their pedagogical choices.
+The role of the Tech Fellow is to assist faculty with technology resources at TC (e.g., Canvas, Google Apps, Mahara, FileShare, WebEx, and Qualtrics) and provide suggestions and alternatives for their pedagogical choices.
 The format of their support varies according to faculty needs.
-It can be face-to-face, via web conferencing, through screen sharing, email or phone consultations.
-For diagnostic purposes our Tech Fellows can be manually enrolled in courses to assist and help without infringing the privacy of the students in the courses.
-Since they are responsible for working with a considerable number of faculty and courses, the Tech Fellows cannot assume the role of course assistants, (e.g. doing the actual work of grading papers or uploading assignments) nor will they be able to work as technicians (e.g. fix printers, request cables, install software etc. ) They will however be able to redirect the support request to the appropriate department.
+It can be face-to-face, via web conferencing, through screen sharing, email, or phone consultations.
+Our Tech Fellows can be manually enrolled in courses to assist faculty.
+Since they are responsible for working with a considerable number of faculty and courses, the Tech Fellows cannot assume the role of course assistants, (e.g., doing the actual work of grading papers or uploading assignments) nor will they be able to work as technicians (e.g. fix printers, request cables, install software etc. ).
+They will however be able to redirect the support request to the appropriate department.

 How the Tech Fellows Are Trained

 Training for Tech Fellows is an ongoing process that requires continuous active involvement.
 The model for their training is based on constructive, collaborative, self–directed learning.
 Our Tech Fellows experiment with new tools and collaborate with their peers.
 They participate in regular meetings both face-to-face and remotely.
-These meetings occur every week for two hours.
-The Tech Fellows are in charge of the meetings, maintain agendas, make presentations and self-assess their progress.
-Each week a Tech Fellow presents a topic and is assessed by his/her peers.
+These meetings occur every week for two hours and each week a Tech Fellow presents a topic.
 Experienced Tech Fellows are paired with new Tech Fellows and are responsible for their training.
 They share their learning experiences and make sure that their peers familiarize themselves with the topics covered in the previous training sessions.